The ACW Way of War

 What a great way to introduce yourself (or a friend) to ATO games, or catch up on back issues you've been meaning to get.
 A price like this is almost "buy 2, get one free."
 Don't miss it!

 If all the campaigns and environments of American Civil War could be described in one word, that word would be "diverse".
-Through thick forests to the seacoasts, and along the iron rails that carried men into battle, and the supplies that fed the armies, Civil War armies proved willing to fight in any place and at any time.
+Through thick forests and agrarian breadbaskets to mountains and seacoasts, Civil War armies proved willing to fight in any place and at any time.

 Now, the "ACW Way of War" gives you three great back issues that capture three remarkable campaigns.